aristosv/freqtrade/README.md

 ---

-**Considerations:** The provided configuration and strategy are [Binance](https://www.binance.com/) specific and probably won't work with other exchanges without a few changes.
+**Considerations:** The provided configuration and strategy are [Binance](https://www.binance.com/) specific and probably won't work with other exchanges without a few modifications.

 ---